-The Lakers Say Goodbye To Kobe Bryant
+The Lakers Say Good-bye to Kobe Bryant

 Less than a week after the death of NBA legend Kobe Bryant, his daughter Gianna and seven other people in a helicopter accident, the L.A.
-Lakers entered Los Angeles’ Staples Center to say goodbye and pay homage before their game against the Portland Trail Blazers, each player wearing both 8 and 24, the numbers Bryant wore during his twenty-year tenure on the team.
+Lakers entered Los Angeles’ Staples Center to say good-bye and pay homage before their game against the Portland Trail Blazers, each player wearing both 8 and 24, the numbers Bryant wore during his 20-year tenure on the team.
 Courtside, two seats covered in red roses were draped in jerseys.
 Kobe’s, and beside it, the jersey worn by Gianna.

 As part of the tribute, Usher performed “Amazing Grace” to the emotional crowd, and LeBron James spoke in remembrance of his late friend and fellow Laker, in addition to the other seven lives that were lost in Sunday’s tragedy.